 As you and your users chat with your agent, you can access the conversation logs by clicking Training in the left side menu.

 - Training - This view shows conversations with the agent for review and performance improvements.
 Each user request is a list item, showing the intent that will be used for processing, as well as the current parameter annotation.
 You can reassign inputs to correct intents and fix annotations.
 Every time you approve changes, the agent is trained, and the results in the tab are updated.

 - History - This view displays the conversations in a plain mode.
 This way you can see latest conversations with your agent in chronological order.

-Assigning an input to an intent adds the example as a User Says entry for that intent.
+Assigning an input to an intent adds the example as a Training Phrases entry for that intent.
 Training your agent using this method is good for adding specific examples from users' interactions.

 Disabling interaction logs

 Depending on your agent, conversation logs could include personally identifiable or confidential information and your agent may need to comply with legal or other restrictions.
 To help with this, you can disable logging for your agent in its settings.

 - Click on the gear icon next to your agent's name.

 - Click the General tab.

 - Under Log Settings, check Disable interaction logs.